singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - Google recommends adding nodes when storage utilization is > 70%
 - BigTable provides lowest latency
 - Multi-cluster routing is beneficial in cases where high availability is needed
+- Each table has only one index, the row key, and each row key must be unique
+	- Best practices of bigtable states that rowkey:
+		- Should not be only timestamp
+		- Should not have timestamp at starting.
 - Creating row keys-
 	- Design your row key based on the queries you will use to retrieve the data.
 	- It's important to create a row key that makes it possible to retrieve a well-defined range of rows.
-Otherwise, your query requires a table scan, which is much slower than retrieving specific rows.
-	- For example, if your application tracks mobile device data, you can have a row key that consists of device type, device ID, and the day the data is recorded.
-Row keys for this data might look like this:
-		- `phone#4c410523#20200501`
-		- `phone#4c410523#20200502`
-		- `tablet#a0b81f74#20200501`
-		- `tablet#a0b81f74#20200502`
-	- This row key design lets you retrieve data with a single request for:
-		- A device type
-		- A combination of device type and device ID
-	- This row key design would not be optimal if you want to retrieve all data for a given day.
-Because the day is stored in the third segment, or the row key suffix, you cannot just request a range of rows based on the suffix or a middle segment of the row key.
-	- In many cases, you should design row keys that start with a common value and end with a granular value.
 	- Avoid using a single row key to identify a value that must be updated very frequently
-	- Hashing a row key removes your ability to take advantage of Bigtable's natural sorting order, making it impossible to store rows in a way that are optimal for querying
+	- Hashing a row key removes your ability to take advantage of Bigtable's natural sorting order
 - Schema Design
 	- A tall and narrow table has a small number of events per row, which could be just one event, whereas a short and wide table has a large number of events per row.
-	- Narrow and tall table for a single event and good for time-series data because Storing one event per row makes it easier to run queries against your data.
+	- Narrow and tall table : storing one event per row; makes it easier to run queries the data.
-	- Short and Wide table for data over a month, multiple events.
+	- Short and Wide table : for data over a month, multiple events.

 ## BigQuery
 Refer to this [link](https://cloud.google.com/bigquery/docs/introduction) for doc.